Skip to main content

-The very first step in making predictions is finding a prediction function to use:
+The very first step in making predictions is finding or creating a prediction function:

 Making Predictions